RajatRasal/rajatrasal.github.io/about.md

 ##### Projects
 I've worked on a number of large software engineering projects:
-- NotepaceAR - An innovative mobile app for students who are visual-spacial learners.
-Students can post interactive virtual post-it notes through their camera using AR technology, which they can later view for interactive revision on their own or with friends.
+- **NotepaceAR** - An innovative mobile app for students who are visual-spacial learners.
+Students can post interactive virtual post-it notes through their camera using **AR technology**, which they can later view for interactive revision on their own or with friends.
-- WACC Compiler - Used Java and ANTLR tool to create a compiler for the WACC programming language.
+- **WACC Compiler** - Used Java and ANTLR tool to create a compiler for the WACC programming language.
-- PintOS - Optimised/developed key features of a simple Operating System for the 80x86 architecture in a small team using C.
+- **PintOS** - Optimised/developed key features of a simple Operating System for the 80x86 architecture in a small team using C.
-- Cricket Scorecard - Web based cricket scorecard using Django, JQuery and a Node.js server to post real-time score updates to Twitter.
+- **Cricket Scorecard** - Web based cricket scorecard using Django, JQuery and a Node.js server to post real-time score updates to Twitter.

 I've also have worked on some awesome ML and Data Science projects:
 - **Multivariate Bitcoin time series forecasting**.